Sirrah91/Asteroid-spectra/v2.0/Datasets/README.md

 Data are stored in *.npz format.
 Each data file contains spectra, corresponding wavelengths, and metadata.
-Optionally, the files contain labels and notes about label and metadata.
+Optionally, the files contain labels and notes about labels and metadata.
 The file can be loaded with **data = numpy.load('name_of_a_file.npz, allow_pickle=True)**.
-Saved quantites are visualised with **data.files**.
+Saved quantities are visualised with **data.files**.

 **Data files which contain -denoised were denoised via a convolution filter.**